jsobeck/Computing_Mac_Python_Tips/Useful_Mac_Command_Line_Tips.md

-### Collection of Useful Mac Information
+# Collection of Useful Mac Information

 ## Command Line Tips
 - `file` command: provides information as to 32-bit or 64-bit for executables
-- `lipo -info`command: gives information as to 32-bit or 64-bit for libraries
+- `lipo -info` command: gives information as to 32-bit or 64-bit for libraries
+- 'ulimit -n 9999' command: login as sudo in order to make the read file limit 9999 (and exceed standardly imposed file read limitation)

 ## Useful Websites
 - HomeBrew directory location: /usr/local/Cellar